morcmarc/termbox-wrapper/README.md

 #tbw

-Interface and a API wrapper for [termbox-go](https://github.com/nsf/termbox-go).
+Interface and API wrapper for [termbox-go](https://github.com/nsf/termbox-go).

 ##Use case